asgerjakobsen/TARGET-seq-plus/README.md

 ## Analysis overview

-Broadly, the analysis workflow follows the following steps:
+Broadly, the analysis workflow contains the following steps:
 1. Analysis of FACS indexing data
 2. Analysis of single-cell genotyping data within each patient sample and integration with flow cytometry indexing data to generate metadata for the full dataset
 3. Pre-processing of transcriptome data